entropyxyz/program-metadata-http-service/README.md

+# program-metadata-web-service

-HTTP service which hosts a database of program metadata of open source programs which can be verified that the source code corresponds to the on-chain binary.
+HTTP JSON API which hosts a database of program metadata of open source programs which can be verified that the source code corresponds to the on-chain binary.

+## Requirements:

+Docker is required in order to build programs deterministically and git is required to be able to clone program repos.

 ## Usage: